usamabhatti1998/Rails-Training/README.md

 you can also find a lot of gem on github.All you need is to viist github repos of relevant functionality to find the desired code.

+There are 1000's of gems available for development.
+We are reuse them for our project instead of creating it from scratch .

+rubyonrails.org => offical website of ROR

+=> Go through official ROR documentation. for in depth guide = > guides.rubyonrails.org